broxus/octusbridge-solana-docs/programs/admin_msig.md

 It must store following:
 * Custodians - List of custodians public keys
 * Name - multisig name, used for PDA creation
+* Threshold - minimum number of confirmation

-### Approve withdrawal proposal
+### Transaction proposal

 Contains following:
 * Author - author of proposal public key, can be any custodian
-* Payload id - withdrawal payload id
+* Transaction instruction - instruction to be executed after the approval
-* Voters - all voted for custodians
+* Voters - all custodians, voted for
 * Is executed

 ### Create Multisig